Madriix/unrealircd-rpc-node/README.md

 2) Rename the folder `unrealircd-rpc-node-main` to `unrealircd-rpc-node`
 3) Add `unrealircd-rpc-node` to the same folder as your node bot
 4) Install ws: `npm install ws`
+5) Code a little by integrating it with [IRC-framework](https://github.com/kiwiirc/irc-framework) or another library.

 Bot setup (with [IRC-framework](https://github.com/kiwiirc/irc-framework))